Join Alaska's Guided Tours & Accommodations on this 7 Days in the Matanuska Susitna Valley Tour. This is a

 Payment and Cancellation Policy

-days prior to your first day of travel.
-Alaska's Guided Tours & Accommodations recommend and encourage you
+thirty days prior to your first day of travel.
+Alaska's Guided Tours & Accommodations recommend and encourage

-to purchase travel insurance.
-We cannot make exception to our cancellation or change policies for any reason,
+you to purchase travel insurance.
+We cannot make exception to our cancellation or change policies for any

-this includes family and medical emergencies.
+reason, this includes family and medical emergencies.
 Cancellations must be received in writing.
 Alaska's

-Guided Tours

-will do our very best to help make your visit to Alaska a good one.
-We cannot be liable for inclement weather or
+Guided Tours will do our very best to help make your visit to Alaska a good one.
+We cannot be liable for

 Cancellations are subject to the following fees per person.

 * 60 days or less prior to your tour departure: No refund, regardless of any circumstance

 * Up to 61 days prior to your tour departure: $50 per person.